Immunocytochemistry: Immunocytochemistry vs. immunohistochemistry

 Immunocytochemistry differs from immunohistochemistry in that the former is performed on samples of intact cells that have had most, if not all, of their surrounding extracellular matrix removed.
 This includes individual cells that have been isolated from a block of solid tissue, cells grown within a culture, cells deposited from suspension, or cells taken from a smear.
 In contrast, immunohistochemical samples are sections of biological tissue, where each cell is surrounded by tissue architecture and other cells normally found in the intact tissue.

 Immunocytochemistry is a technique used to assess the presence of a specific protein or antigen in cells (cultured cells, cell suspensions) by use of a specific antibody, which binds to it, thereby allowing visualization and examination under a microscope.
 It is a valuable tool for the determination of cellular contents from individual cells.
 Samples that can be analyzed include blood smears, aspirates, swabs, cultured cells, and cell suspensions.

 There are many ways to prepare cell samples for immunocytochemical analysis.
 Each method has its own strengths and unique characteristics so the right method can be chosen for the desired sample and outcome.

 Cells to be stained can be attached to a solid support to allow easy handling in subsequent procedures.
 This can be achieved by several methods: adherent cells may be grown on microscope slides, coverslips, or an optically suitable plastic support.
 Suspension cells can be centrifuged onto glass slides (cytospin), bound to solid support using chemical linkers, or in some cases handled in suspension.

 Concentrated cellular suspensions that exist in a low-viscosity medium make good candidates for smear preparations.
 Dilute cell suspensions existing in a dilute medium are best suited for the preparation of cytospins through cytocentrifugation.
 Cell suspensions that exist in a high-viscosity medium, are best suited to be tested as swab preparations.
 The constant among these preparations is that the whole cell is present on the slide surface.
-For any intercellular reaction to take place, immunoglobulin must first traverse the cell membrane that is intact in these preparations.
+For any intracellular reaction to take place, immunoglobulin must first traverse the cell membrane that is intact in these preparations.
 Reactions taking place in the nucleus can be more difficult, and the extracellular fluids can create unique obstacles in the performance of immunocytochemistry.
 In this situation, permeabilizing cells using detergent (Triton X-100 or Tween-20) or choosing organic fixatives (acetone, methanol, or ethanol) becomes necessary.

 Antibodies are an important tool for demonstrating both the presence and the subcellular localization of an antigen.
 Cell staining is a very versatile technique and, if the antigen is highly localized, can detect as few as a thousand antigen molecules in a cell.
 In some circumstances, cell staining may also be used to determine the approximate concentration of an antigen, especially by an image analyzer.